kuiperzone/PupNet-Deploy/README.md

     uninstaller, and contained exe and dll files.
 If empty, files will not be signed.
     See 'SignTool' parameter in: https://jrsoftware.org/ishelp/

+    ** SetupVersionOutput **
+    Boolean (true or false) which sets whether to include the application version in the setup filename, i.e. 'HelloWorld-1.2.3-x86_64.exe'.
+Default is false.
+It is ignored if the output filename is specified at command line.
+    Example: SetupVersionOutput = false

 ## Gotchas ##